oreshinya/purescript-identy/docs/01-Philosophy.md

 `purescript-identy` is based on the above idea.

-it expects the state shape like this:
+It expects the following state shape.

+You will get tolerance to complex UI by this state shape.

 ```purescript
 type User =